CYBERXKID/Nucle-Flash/README.md

 <br>

 1. Click [SCAN](https://replit.com/@TURBOHYPER/Toxic-Alexa?v=1) and scan QR through Whatsapp Linked Devices Option in Your whatsapp App.
-2. You will get a long text that needs after 4th step (ALEXA_QR_CODE).
+2. You will get a long text that needs after 4th step (FLASH_QR_CODE).
 3. If You don't have a account in [Heroku](https://signup.heroku.com/), Create a account.
 4. Click [FORK](https://github.com/CYBERXKID/Nucle-Flash/fork)
 5. Click the url showing below to copy deploy template